Jahia/jahia-reporter/README.md

 docker run --rm -v $PWD/junit/json2:/root/:ro jahia/jahia-reporter:latest /bin/bash -c "jahia-reporter slack /root/ WEBHOOK_URL -t json -u http://www.circleci.com -n \<@SLACK_USERNAME\> -w jahia -m augmented-search"
 ```

+## Manual Testing

+Although some automated tests are implemented, they do not cover all use cases, in particular when it comes to testing communication with external services.

+You will find a dedicated readme refering to manual testing of the OCLIF commands in the "docs/" folder.